iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

 - Contact details of relevant individuals within the organisation
 - Details of the product and deployment scenarios
 - Technical API compliance evidence (the detailed requirements list will reference the automated tooling and associated tests to be executed)
-- A declaration regarding clinical safety to confirm the obligations under (DCB0129 - Clinical Risk Management: its Application in the Manufacture of Health IT Systems)[http://content.digital.nhs.uk/isce/publication/scci0129]
+- A declaration regarding clinical safety to confirm the obligations under [DCB0129 - Clinical Risk Management: its Application in the Manufacture of Health IT Systems](http://content.digital.nhs.uk/isce/publication/scci0129)

 ## Contact details

-To begin the process contact us at: <a href="mailto:enquiries@nhsdigital.nhs.uk">enquiries@nhsdigital.nhs.uk</a>
+If you are an Urgent and Emergency Care technology supplier interested in achieving CDS API conformance for your product, please contact us at: <a href="mailto:enquiries@nhsdigital.nhs.uk">enquiries@nhsdigital.nhs.uk</a>